 First, you need to ask yourself a few questions, because not all problems can be solved by design thinking.

-- Does it have a high level of uncertainty; We don’t know what the solution will be at the end
+Does it have a high level of uncertainty or the solution is ambiguous?

-- We don’t have data at all, or we do have, but we don’t know which of them will be relevant
+Is there a scarcity of data, or we do have data, but don’t know which of them will be relevant?

 Why is empathy important in design thinking?